Featured image of 20 Clever 3D Printed School Supplies to Start the Year Right Source: 3DPrintBunny via Printables

 For Papers & Books

-These designs are for those of you who are not in the radically anti-paper camp and can appreciate the touch and smell of an actual book in the hand.
+These designs are for those of you who aren’t in the radically anti-paper camp and can appreciate the touch and smell of an actual book in the hand.

 Back to Contents